 Introducing the Mayor and Mayoress

-An admirable choice for Mayor and Mayoress, Stuart and Charlotte are both honoured and privileged to serve the District and its people.
+An admirable choice for Mayor and Mayoress, Charles and Grace are both honoured and privileged to serve the District and its people.